 Budgetary Basis of Accounting - The District's budgetary process accounts for certain transactions on a basis other than generally accepted accounting principles ("GAAP").
 The major differences between the budgetary basis and the GAAP basis lie in the manner in which revenues and expenditures are recorded.
-Under the budgetary basis, revenues and expenditures are recognized on a cash basis.
-Utilizing the cash basis, revenues are recorded when received in cash and expenditures are recorded when paid.
+Under the budgetary basis, revenues and expenses are recognized on the cash and encumbrances basis.
+Revenues are budgeted in the year that receipt is expected and expenditures are budgeted in the year that the applicable purchase orders are expected to be issued.
 Under the GAAP basis, revenues and expenditures are recorded on the modified accrual basis of accounting on the governmental fund statements and on the full accrual basis on the government-wide statements.